gabeklein/expressive-mvc/README.md

 <h2 id="concept-provider">Providing an instance</h2>

-Here we'll pass a needed controller through `of` prop.
-For any children, this state is now available, accessible through it's respective class.
+Here, pass a controller through to `of` prop.
+For any children, it will be available, accessible via the respective class.

 > Unlike a normal `Context.Provider`, `Provider` is universal and good for any (or many) different states.